Chromium: Production

 Approximately 28.8 million metric tons (Mt) of marketable chromite ore was produced in 2013, and converted into 7.5 Mt of ferrochromium.
 According to John F. Papp, writing for the USGS, "Ferrochromium is the leading end use of chromite ore, [and] stainless steel is the leading end use of ferrochromium."

 The largest producers of chromium ore in 2013 have been South Africa (48%), Kazakhstan (13%), Turkey (11%), and India (10%), with several other countries producing the rest of about 18% of the world production.

 The two main products of chromium ore refining are ferrochromium and metallic chromium.
 For those products the ore smelter process differs considerably.
-For the production of ferrochromium, the chromite ore (FeCr_{2}O_{4}) is reduced in large scale in electric arc furnace or in smaller smelters with either aluminium or silicon in an aluminothermic reaction.
+For the production of ferrochromium, the chromite ore (FeCr2O4) is reduced in large scale in electric arc furnace or in smaller smelters with either aluminium or silicon in an aluminothermic reaction.

 For the production of pure chromium, the iron must be separated from the chromium in a two step roasting and leaching process.
 The chromite ore is heated with a mixture of calcium carbonate and sodium carbonate in the presence of air.
-The chromium is oxidized to the hexavalent form, while the iron forms the stable Fe_{2}O_{3}.
+The chromium is oxidized to the hexavalent form, while the iron forms the stable Fe2O3.
 The subsequent leaching at higher elevated temperatures dissolves the chromates and leaves the insoluble iron oxide.
 The chromate is converted by sulfuric acid into the dichromate.